-Q. Are all copper absorber plates more efficient than a
+Q. Are all copper absorber plates more efficient than a copper aluminum plate?

 Q. Do Sun Ray Solar Copper Aluminum absorber plates corrode?

 A. Generally the dissimilar metals have a different electric charge, in this case copper, a noble metal with a positive charge (cathode), and aluminum, a less noble metal,with a negative charge (anode).
 If the two materials are in contact with a corrosive electrolyte like the water in car battery, corrosion will occur on the least noble material, the aluminum (anode) and decrease on the noblest metal, the copper (cathode).
 Similar to an anode rod in a water heater.
 This corrosion is called galvanic corrosion.